[Solved] Windows 10 Fall Creators Update won’t install

 Windows released the Fall Creators Update back in October 2017.
 And while millions of users were getting it, the rollout was not as smooth for everyone.
 In fact, there were some users who reported they were unable to install the freshest Windows 10 version.

-If you’re currently dealing with this problem as well, we’ve got your back.
-Here are some workarounds that we’re sure will help you obtain Windows 10 Creators Update as soon as possible.
+If you’re dealing with Windows update problems as well, we’ve got your back.
+Here are some workarounds that we’re sure will help you obtain a Windows 10 update as soon as possible.

 How to solve Windows 10 Creators Update installation issues

 The very first thing you should do when installing just about any major update for Windows 10 is to check if your current configuration supports it.
-If you have a ‘newer’ computer, there’s no need to bother at all, because the Fall Creators Update really doesn’t require a beast.
+If you have a newer computer, there’s no need to bother at all, because a Windows update really doesn’t require a beast.